 Kiss Nails are a good way to give your nails an instant makeover.
 However, if you're a mom of younger children, you're going to find they're not practical to wear all the time.
 There are just too many hands-on activities you have to do with your kids.
 For other women, Kiss Nails is a better solution, as long as you only want to wear them for the recommended seven days before putting on a new set.
-This is my experience spending a week trying Kiss Nails.
+This is my experience spending a week trying Kiss Press-On Nails.

 The Pros and Cons of Press-On Nails